 We are contesting all of these assessments and have filed appeals with the appropriate Indian tax authorities.
 Based on advice from our Indian tax advisors, the facts underlying our position and our experience with these types of assessments, we believe that the probability of loss is remote and have not accrued any amount with respect to these matters in our unaudited consolidated financial statements.
 Any amount paid by us as deposits will be refunded to us with interest if we succeed in our appeals.
 We cannot assure you that our appeals will be successful or that these appeals will be finally resolved in the near future.
+Amounts paid as deposits in respect of the assessments described above, totaling \$4.2 million as of September 30, 2007, are included in "Other Assets" in our September 30, 2007 unaudited consolidated balance sheet.

-There is a possibility that we might receive similar orders for subsequent years until these disputes are resolved.
+There is a possibility that we might receive similar orders for other years until these disputes are resolved.
 Future claims may be based on the transfer pricing or permanent establishment claims alleged by the Indian tax authorities, or may be based on alternative arguments.
 Any failure of our appeals or further assessments would reduce our profitability and cash flows.